 LINA Has a History of Denying or Terminating Legitimate Claims

-In recent years, LINA has gained a reputation for denying large numbers claims for long term disability benefits by requiring additional “objective information”, and then denying the claims when the claimants do not provide such documentation.
+In recent years, LINA has gained a reputation for denying large numbers of claims for long term disability benefits by requiring additional “objective information”, and then denying the claims when the claimants do not provide such documentation.

-Just recently – in 2013 – LINA’s parent company Cigna entered into a multi-state settlement with the insurance commissioners of five U.S. States for improper long term disability claims handling practices.
+In 2013, LINA’s parent company Cigna entered into a multi-state settlement with the insurance commissioners of five U.S. States for improper long term disability claims handling practices.
 The settlement came after the insurance departments’ investigation into Cigna’s improper denials of long term disability claims and wrongful termination of existing benefit claims.
 As further detailed below, the settlement required Cigna to improve their claims handling processes and establish a program to review long term disability claims that had been improperly denied or terminated.

 The insurance departments of California, Connecticut, Maine, Massachusetts, and Pennsylvania conducted individual claims examinations of Cigna’s disability insurance claims handling practices.